Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: Exponential estimates for contact instantons: Morse-Bott case

 \part{Exponential estimates for contact instantons: Morse-Bott case}

-In this part, we develop the three-interval method for any finite $\pi$ energy contact instanton (with vanishing charges) for any Morse-Bott contact form, and use it to prove $C^\infty$ exponential convergence to Reeb orbits at each puncture of domain Riemann surface.
+In this part, we develop the three-interval method of proving $C^\infty$ exponential convergence to closed Reeb orbits of any (charge vanishing) contact instanton with finite $\pi$-energy and bounded gradient of any Morse-Bott contact form, and use it at each puncture of domain Riemann surface.

-The contents of this part are as follows: \begin{itemize} \item In Section \ref{sec:pseudo}, we briefly review the subsequence convergence result for finite energy contact instantons at the ends.
-This is the foundation of applying the three-interval method introduced since Section \ref{sec:3-interval}; \item In Section \ref{sec:3-interval}, an abstract three-interval method framework is presented; \item In Section \ref{sec:prequantization}, we focus on the prequantized case and use the three-interval machinery introduced in Section \ref{sec:3-interval} to prove exponential decay. \begin{itemize} \item Section \ref{subsec:prepare} is devoted to geometric calculation, and the vertical-horizontal splitting of a contact instanton equation is obtained; \item Section \ref{sec:expdecayMB} is the application of the abstract three-interval method into the vertical equation; \item Section \ref{subsec:exp-horizontal} and \ref{subsec:centerofmass} is devoted to the application of the three-interval method into the horizontal equation, which is much more subtle than the vertical one. \end{itemize} \item In Section \ref{sec:general}, we prove exponential decay for general cases; \item In Section \ref{sec:asymp-cylinder}, we explain how to apply this method to symplectic manifolds with asymptotically cylindrical ends.
+The contents of this part are as follows: \begin{itemize} \item In Section \ref{sec:pseudo}, we briefly review the subsequence convergence result for contact instantons with finite $\pi$-energy and bounded gradient.
+This is the starting point for applying the three-interval method introduced in Section \ref{sec:three-interval} and afterwards; \item In Section \ref{sec:three-interval}, an abstract three-interval method framework is presented; \item In Section \ref{sec:prequantization}, we focus on the prequantization case and use the three-interval machinery introduced in Section \ref{sec:three-interval} to prove exponential convergence.
+The proof is divided into several steps which are organized into different subsections. \item In Section \ref{sec:general}, we prove exponential decay for general cases; \item In Section \ref{sec:asymp-cylinder}, we explain how to apply this method to symplectic manifolds with asymptotically cylindrical ends.

 \end{itemize}